The Future of Here

 Founding Fossils

 This multisensory exhibit includes 3D-printed versions of the fossils originally collected by the Peales and early American leaders.
-Also includes tactile versions of selected artworks as well as a comprehensive audio tour, powered by Smartify.
+Also includes tactile versions of selected artworks and a full audio tour.

 Moses Williams: Cutter of Profiles

-Who was Moses Williams?
-Through an innovative, light-inspired exhibition, learn the story of this important 19th-century Black artist, who was once enslaved by the Peale family and gained a reputation as being an exemplary silhouette artist at Peale's museum.
+Through an innovative, light-inspired exhibition, learn the story of this important 19th-century Black artist, who was once enslaved by the Peale family and gained a reputation as an artist in his own right.

 Get Peale News!